pierrick-libert/py-django-seed/README.md

 ### Test

-You can test the API by launching this commad:
+You can test the API by launching this command:

 ```bash
 make setting=api app=api test_app